Essential Oils Make and Take Guide with DIY Recipe Ideas

 Pick Your Path - Your Why

-• Path One - Get essential oil sales!
+Path One - Get essential oil sales!

 • Are you an essential oil consultant, a wholesaler, or part of an MLM company?
-This may be your path if you are looking to share your oil knowledge and sell bottles of essential oils to interest buyers.
+This may be your path if you are looking to share your oil knowledge and sell bottles of essential oils to interested buyers.
 An essential oil class can be a fun way to share your passion with your family, friends, co-workers, potential customers, or even team members.

-• Path Two - Earn money teaching others!
+Path Two - Earn money teaching others!

-• Path Three - Doing it for just the fun of it!
+Path Three - Doing it for just the fun of it!

 How to Host an Essential Oil Make and Take Class

-There are four easy steps to hosting a Make and Take Class: Plan, Price, Prepare and Teach
+There are four easy steps to hosting a Make and Take Class: Plan, Price, Prepare, and Teach.

 Step 1: Planning